The Acne-Healing Powers Of Grapefruit

 Naringin has interesting powers like enhancing taste buds and your enjoyment of food, and it’s partially responsible for inhibiting the CYP3A4 enzyme, but these studies on inflammation are more important:

-STUDY ONE – two closely related citrus flavonoids, naringin and naringenin were reviewed.
+ONE – two closely related citrus flavonoids, naringin and naringenin were reviewed.
 Both were said to be “strongly anti-inflammatory”, inhibiting pro-inflammatory chemicals like TNF-a.

-STUDY TWO – scientists blew cigarette smoke in some innocent rats’ faces (study), or least exposed them to smoke somehow.
+TWO – scientists blew cigarette smoke in some innocent rats’ faces (study), or least exposed them to smoke somehow.
 Naringin was applied and all pro-inflammatory chemicals fell again, including neutrophils, TNF-a and IL-8.
 Acne prone skin contains too much of all three.

 The studies on antioxidant powers were equally interesting:

-STUDY ONE – in the same study, it was observed that oxidative stress in rats treated with naringin was “significantly lower”.
+ONE – in the same study, it was observed that oxidative stress in rats treated with naringin was “significantly lower”.

-STUDY TWO – naringin is also able to increase numerous antioxidant enzymes in rats including glutathione reductase, superoxide dismutase, catalase and glutathione peroxidase (study).
+TWO – naringin is also able to increase numerous antioxidant enzymes in rats including glutathione reductase, superoxide dismutase, catalase and glutathione peroxidase (study).

-Grapefruit is a pretty weak fruit for acne when analysed alone but one of its classic compounds is the opposite.
+Grapefruit is a pretty weak fruit for acne when analysed alone, but one of its classic compounds is the opposite.

 Grapefruit – the enemy of clogged pores?